hashicorp/enos/README.md

 - **Bug Fixes 🐛** category includes PRs with the label `changelog/bug`
 - **Other Changes 😎** category includes PRs with the label `changelog/other`
 - PRs with the label `changelog/none` will be excluded from release notes.

+After the release workflow completes, it automatically triggers another workflow.
+This workflow creates an updated version of the Enos Homebrew formula file and opens a PR for it in HashiCorp's internal Homebrew tap, `hashicorp/homebrew-internal`.